amrohendawi/amrohendawi.github.io/_posts/2021-02-12-deploy-cloud-service-kolla-ansible.md

 ![Demo]({{page.images | relative_url}}/cpu-plot.png)|![Demo]({{page.images | relative_url}}/mem-plot.png)
 *CPU benchmark results.* | *Memory benchmark results.*

-As we can see, the benchmark results of our Openstack are comparable to the results of the other cloud providers.
+As we can see, the benchmark results of our `openstack` are comparable to the results of the other cloud providers.
 The CPU benchmark results are slightly lower than the other cloud providers.
-This is due to the fact that the VMs are not dedicated to the OpenStack deployment.
+This is due to the fact that the VMs are not dedicated to the `openstack` deployment.
 The memory benchmark results are slightly higher than the other cloud providers.
-This is due to the fact that the VMs are not dedicated to the OpenStack deployment.
+This is due to the fact that the VMs are not dedicated to the `openstack` deployment.

 We also notice higher volatility in the benchmark results.
-This is due to the fact that the VMs are not dedicated to the OpenStack deployment.
+This is due to the fact that the VMs are not dedicated to the `openstack` deployment.
 The VMs are shared with other users and the performance is not guaranteed.